I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_scsi_pass_through_ex.md

 Indicates the size in bytes of the request-sense buffer.
 This member is optional and can be set to 0.

+`DataDirection`

+#####  This field must have one of these values:

+########

+`Reserved`

+Reserved.
+Set to 0.

+`TimeOutValue`

+Indicates the interval in seconds that the request can execute before the port driver considers it timed out.

+`StorAddressOffset`

+The location of the target storage device address structure, in bytes, from the beginning of this structure.

 `SenseInfoOffset`

 Offset from the beginning of this structure to the request-sense buffer.
 Set to 0 if no request-sense buffer is present.

-`StorAddressLength`

-The length of the storage device address structure at the offset of <b>StorAddressOffset</b> after this structure.

-`StorAddressOffset`

-The location of the target storage device address structure, in bytes, from the beginning of this structure.

-`TimeOutValue`

-Indicates the interval in seconds that the request can execute before the port driver considers it timed out.

-`Version`

-The version of this structure.
-Set to 0.
+`DataOutTransferLength`

+Indicates the size in bytes of the output data buffer.
+Many devices transfer chunks of data of predefined length.
+The value in <b>DataOutTransferLength</b> must be an integral multiple of this predefined, minimum length that is specified by the device.
+If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.
+If no output data buffer is present, this member is set to 0.

+`DataInTransferLength`

+Indicates the size in bytes of the input data buffer.
+Many devices transfer chunks of data of predefined length.
+The value in <b>DataInTransferLength</b> must be an integral multiple of this predefined, minimum length that is specified by the device.
+If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.
+If no input data buffer is present, this member is set to 0.

+`DataOutBufferOffset`

+Contains an offset from the beginning of this structure to the output data buffer.
+The offset must respect the data alignment requirements of the device.

+`DataInBufferOffset`

+Contains an offset from the beginning of this structure to the input data buffer.
+The offset must respect the data alignment requirements of the device.

+`Cdb`

+Specifies the SCSI command descriptor block to be sent to the target device.

 ## Remarks
 The <b>SCSI_PASS_THROUGH_EX</b> structure is used with the  <a href="..\ntddscsi\ni-ntddscsi-ioctl_scsi_pass_through_ex.md">IOCTL_SCSI_PASS_THROUGH_EX</a> control code, which is a buffered device control request.
 To bypass buffering in system memory, callers should use <a href="..\ntddscsi\ni-ntddscsi-ioctl_scsi_pass_through_direct_ex.md">IOCTL_SCSI_PASS_THROUGH_DIRECT_EX</a>.
 When handling an <b>IOCTL_SCSI_PASS_THROUGH_DIRECT_EX</b> request, the system locks down the buffer in user memory and the device accesses this memory directly.